-In this post, we’ll be looking at the two most common types of commercial insurance: general liability insurance and business owner’s policy, to help you make the best decision for your business.
+In this post, we’ll be looking at the two most common types of commercial insurance: general liability insurance and business owner’s policies, to help you make the best decision for your business.

 GLI covers a range of possible claims such as:

-As an additional point, general liability insurance does not cover any injuries suffered by those on your business’s payroll.
+Note that general liability insurance does not cover any injuries suffered by those on your business’s payroll.
 Those claims are covered under a separate type of insurance known as worker’s compensation.

 It’s important to have not just for peace of mind, but also to open the door to bigger business opportunities.

 Commercial property insurance covers any damage that occurs to your property or its contents.
 Both leased and owned property are covered, with some stipulations depending on your policy.

-Business interruption insurance covers lost income and extra expenses due to unforeseen circumstances, such as a flood, fire, or other catastrophes.
+Business interruption insurance covers lost income and extra expenses due to unforeseen circumstances, such as a flood, fire, or other catastrophe.
 This type of coverage can also be called business income insurance, as it protects the income of your company.
 It is important to note that this coverage will only protect your income from specific circumstances outlined in your policy.
 Simply because you lost income due to an unfortunate circumstance does not automatically mean you get reimbursed.